 - Breakeven analysis

-Taxes & other frictional costs
+Taxes & other indirect charges

-Many many budgets, business plans and dreams have come undone on the point of taxes.
+Many budgets, business plans and dreams have come undone on the point of taxes.
 Don’t let that be you.

-Lastly, a brief comment on volunteers: volunteers cost money.
-They cost money to recruit (advertising and manpower), to train (revenue hire and travel expenses), to deploy (ditto) and, very importantly, to keep happy (swag and a glass of wine don’t hurt).
+Volunteers cost money.
+They cost money to recruit (advertising and manpower), to train (venue hire and travel expenses), to deploy (ditto) and, very importantly, to keep happy (swag and a glass of wine don’t hurt).
 So don’t forget about these costs when setting up your race budget!

 SEE ALSO: How to Find, Train & Retain Volunteers

-Our race budget template
+Download our race budget template

 Are you ready to build your race budget plan?
 We have put together a great template you can use to build a flexible race budget from the bottom up.

-The template is also accompanied by a short instructions doc in both Word and Google Doc formats to help you quickly build up your budget with common budget items.
+The template is also accompanied by a quick reference doc in both Word and Google Doc formats to help you get up to speed in using the tool.

 READ NEXT: How to Prepare a Race Director Checklist →